TriggeredP/crus-online/README.md

 > CruS Online is currently incompatible with other modifications

 ## Hosting lobby
-Due to the fact that the modification adds LAN multiplayer, there are two ways to host the lobby:
+This modification provides two ways to connect players.:

+1. Steam
+2. LAN

+###Steam:
+To create a lobby in the game, you need to:

+1. Open the CruS Online menu (The second icon in the main menu)
+2. Select Steam connection mode
+3. Click on the 'Create` button to create a lobby

+###LAN:
+There are two ways to create a lobby via LAN connection:

 1. Port forwarding
 2. Using a VPN software (like Radmin VPN)